 Along with photographs of the artwork taken by photographer Paul Blakemore, the brilliant contributions of Cockayne and Ali’s workshop participants are included in this publication.
 Resulting in a vast collection of literary and imaginative ruminations inspired by Higginson’s work, this book celebrates the subjectivity of our shared experience of art.

-This limited edition publication is the result of a collaboration between the artist, writer, and the perceiver.
+This limited edition publication is the result of a collaboration between the artist, and writers.
 It will be for sale initially at selected events, details of events will be shared here.